Data Centers in Kolding

 Natural Disaster Risk

-Denmark has a very low natural disaster risk profile, with an INFORM Risk score of 1.4 out of 10 as of September 2025.
-This stability is a key advantage for mission-critical infrastructure requiring maximum uptime and minimal environmental threat.
+Kolding has a "Very Low" overall natural disaster risk profile, with an INFORM Risk score of 1.4 out of 10, as of September 2025.
+This makes it an extremely secure location for critical infrastructure.